Yahoo joins growing list of bidders for Hulu: sources

 Silver Lake, a minority owner of influential Hollywood talent agency William Morris Endeavor, has also submitted an indicative letter of interest, the source familiar with the Hulu bidding said, confirming an earlier Bloomberg report.
 The private equity firm teamed up with William Morris Endeavor, which it invested in a year ago, for the bid, according to the source.

-Hulu, which generated revenues of around $700 million last year, streams TV shows online in similar fashion to Netflix Inc. It is being advised in the sale by Guggenheim Partners, a separately funded group from the digital media unit that placed the bid.
+Hulu, which generated revenues of around $700 million last year, streams TV shows online in similar fashion to Netflix Inc (NFLX.O).
+It is being advised in the sale by Guggenheim Partners, a separately funded group from the digital media unit that placed the bid.

 Yahoo has gone on an acquisition spree to bring in talent as well as beef up its mobile and online products and content, as CEO Marissa Mayer tries to revive a once-dominant Internet icon that has for years bled users.